Daniel Bowry: Club career

 Following a season in the National League with King's Lynn Town in which the side were relegated, Bowry joined newly promoted National League South club Worthing on 30 July 2022.
 He scored his first goal for the club, after coming on as substitute against Slough Town on 29 October 2022.

-In October 2025, Bowry returned to Isthmian League Premier Division club Cray Valley Paper Mills, following a short spell with Lewes.
+In October 2025, Bowry returned to Isthmian League Premier Division club Cray Valley Paper Mills, following a short spell with Lewes, before signing for Whitehawk for the start of the 2026-27 season.

 International career

 On 20 March 2018, Bowry was called up to the Antigua and Barbuda for a pair of friendlies against Bermuda and Jamaica.
 He made his debut in a 3–2 win over Bermuda on 21 March 2018.

 Personal life

 Bowry's paternal grandfather was born in Saint Kitts and Nevis while his paternal grandmother was born in Antigua, Antigua and Barbuda.
 His father, Bobby Bowry, was born in England and was also a professional footballer who represented the Saint Kitts and Nevis national team.